 A fund administered by the Dean and Vice President of Academic Affairs' office is available to assist any student in need of emergency financial support.
-Contact the Director of Student Services, or if unavailable, the Director of Academic Affairs and Registrar.
+Contact the Director of Student Services, or if unavailable, the Director of Academic Affairs and Registrar to discuss your personal need.